Meshtastic Devices

 Choosing Your Device

 Meshtastic runs on various hardware platforms.
 The "best" device depends on your use case.
-Do you want something standalone that doesn't need a phone?
-Something tiny you can clip to a backpack?
-A solar-powered node that runs indefinitely?
+Do you want to use the Meshtastic App to send your messages?
+Do you want a standalone device that doesn't need an app?
+Do you want something tiny you can clip to a backpack?
+How about a solar-powered node that runs indefinitely?
 Below are our recommendations for different scenarios.

 Recommended Devices